 Peddle Thorp People’s Choice Award

 Outstanding Diversity Award

 Grand Jury Award

-All award winners received an exclusively designed and handmade trophy for MWF 2016 and free access to Lynda.com.
+All award winners receive an exclusively designed and handmade trophy.

 Rules & Terms

 1. Melbourne WebFest accepts web series from all across the globe.

 2. Submitters must be 18 years of age or older.

 4. Submissions MUST be the intellectual property of the submitter(s) and/or their team, or the submitter(s) must have obtained appropriate licensing rights to use any and all content featured in their series — including music.
 No proxy submissions are accepted.